Aiven-Open/journalpump/README.rst

 current user; and ``"OS_ROOT"`` is used to open the journal from directories relative to the specified directory path or file descriptor.
 Multiple flags can be OR'ed together using a list:
 ``["LOCAL_ONLY", "CURRENT_USER"]``.

+``secret_filters`` (default ``[]``)

+Secret filters can be used to redact sensitive data which matches known patterns in logs before forwarding the message along to it's final destination.
+To use: add a number of filters following the pattern below to the reader config.
+The ``pattern`` is a standard python regex, and the matching substring will be subbed with ``replacement``.
+Patterns are compiled at runtime.

+Simple pattern example:

+This simple pattern should be used for most cases.
+It will replace SECRET with [REDACTED] but will leave the rest of the message intact.

+"secret_filters": [
+  {
+    "pattern": "SECRET",
+    "replacement": "[REDACTED]"
+  }
+]

+Complex pattern example:

+For more complex requirements, a python regex with capture groups can be provided, and the contents of the message restructured using backrefs.
+This example will only replace SENSITIVE with [REDACTED] as long as foo and bar are also part of the pattern.

+"secret_filters": [
+  {
+    "pattern": "(bar)(SENSITIVE)(foo)",
+    "replacement": "\\1[REDACTED]\\3",
+  }
+]

+Using backrefs, the message can also be restructured into a new format.
+"secret_filters": [
+  {
+    "pattern": "(bar)(SENSITIVE)(foo)",
+    "replacement": "\\1\\3 pattern was [REDACTED]",
+  }
+]

+``secret_filter_metrics`` ( default: ``false``)
+Change this setting to true to emit metrics to the metrics host whenever a secret pattern is matched.
+This matching happens before other filtering to help catch secrets being leaked to disk.

 Sender Configuration